Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 #### Player Character Defeat

 Any character that falls during battle gains **1 Limit**.

-Death is only at the choice of the Player.
+Death is only at the choice of the Player, but if the entire party falls the Storyteller may impose a grand Complication onto their story.

 #### Death and Dying